enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/packaging.rst

 Conclusion: in that case, no packaging to do.

-.. warning:: using this means the pom is fully resolvable from the engine server (repository access, etc).
+.. warning:: using this means the pom is fully resolvable from the engine server (network access to repositories, etc).
 This includes every parent pom used.

 .. warning:: if you use a non-Maven system such as Gradle to create "uber jars" that include files from jars created with Maven, you may end up with a pom.xml inside the META-INF even if you are not using Maven!
 This would result in a Maven library resolution for a non-Maven jar and fail.
 To avoid this, exclude pom.xml files from your uber-ification.
 With Gradle: ::

       jar { from {configurations.compile.collect { it.isDirectory() ? it : zipTree(it)}} { exclude "META-INF/maven/**" }}